chrishoermann/zod-prisma-types/Readme.md

 This option lets you specify if the [validator.js](https://github.com/validatorjs/validator.js) library can be used in custom refine functions on string types by importing it into the created file.

+### `import`

+This option lets you add custom imports to the generated file e.g. when you use the a custom validator and want to use a completly custom package.

 ## Naming of zod schemas